 Top tips for buying your first car

 Shopping doesn’t get more exciting than purchasing your first car.
-You’re not just buying four wheels, you’re getting freedom and independence.
-Usually, it’s your first big-ticket purchase, so it’s important to make smart, practical choices to get on the road in no time, and stay there.
+You’re not just buying a set of wheels, you’re getting freedom and independence.
+A car is usually a person’s first big-ticket purchase, so it’s important to make smart, practical choices for your ride.

 Set your budget